 We will have some t-shirts, hats, posters, stickers, sweatshirts and more for sale.
 We can accept cash or check only at Zumbro since there is no cell or internet at the start / finish area to process payment cards.

-Please be sure to check out our awesome sponsors.
-Besides Salomon I suppose, these are all small to medium sized local businesses.
-We have real relationships with all of these businesses and most of the owners and/or employees are personal friends.
-Kurt Decker from Twin Cities Running Company will be heading up Aid Station 2 / Central Assembly for us as he has for many years, most of our other sponsors have folks volunteering or running as well.
+Please be sure to check out our awesome sponsors and partners.
+All of the owners and/or employees are personal friends.
+Kurt Decker from Twin Cities Running Company will be heading up Aid Station 2 / Central Assembly for us as he has for many many years, most of our other sponsors have folks volunteering or running as well.
+Look for Salomon at the start / finish area on Saturday!

 Twin Cities Running Company